 Applying for Critical Illness Insurance With Cancer

-Critical illness insurance pays out a tax-free lump sum cash payment if diagnosed with a covered condition.
+Aside from life insurance, Canadian cancer survivors may also consider critical illness insurance as supplementary protection.
+This insurance pays out a tax-free lump sum if you are diagnosed with a covered condition.
 This can help offset treatment expenses and income loss.

 Payout triggers include heart attack, stroke, organ failure, paralysis, major burns, dementia, coma, blindness, deafness, loss of speech, and cancer.